Last update: 29 April 2025

-The “Amman-Berlin Declaration on Global Disability Inclusion” is anticipated as one of the most significant outcomes of the GDS 2025.
-The Declaration seeks to mark an important milestone for advancing the rights of persons with disabilities worldwide.
+The “Amman-Berlin Declaration on Global Disability Inclusion” is one of the most significant outcomes of the GDS 2025.
+The Declaration marks an important milestone for advancing the rights of persons with disabilities worldwide.
 It contains strong commitments for disability-inclusive international development cooperation and humanitarian action.
 The declaration also emphasizes the importance of meaningful engagement of OPDs and aims to foster impactful partnerships.

 Among the Declaration’s commitments to disability inclusion are two specific targets for international development cooperation.
 According to these, actors endorsing the declaration will: